Anglo-Ethiopian Agreement: Negotiating a new agreement

 Despite Ethiopian distaste for the agreement, both the Emperor and his innermost group of ministers were reluctant to actually submit the notice required to end the agreement.
 A set of proposals for a new agreement submitted to the British at the beginning of 1944 was summarily rejected.
 As John Spencer, an American advisor to Ethiopia in international law during this period, explains, "They feared retaliation in the form of a re-occupation of the province of Tigré, south of Eritrea, and of Sidamo and Gemu Gofa bordering on Kenya, and just possibly other areas in the west such as the provinces of Wollega and Illubabor.
 These fears were the subject of endless discussions with me."
 In the end, Ethiopian officials overcame their trepidation and had the three-month notice of termination delivered to the British chargé d'affaires 25 May 1944 along with a request for the prompt negotiations of a new agreement.
 By this time, the United States had not only re-established its diplomatic mission in Ethiopia, but declared the country eligible for Lend-Lease, providing a vital boost to Ethiopian officials in their negotiation with the United Kingdom.

 The initial British response was silence.
-Only after the Ethiopian government reminded them of the expiry of the agreement 16 August and that they were looking forward receiving possession of the railway and administration of the Haud and Reserved Area, did the British respond.
-Initially the British attempted to delay the termination of the agreement, claiming it could not accommodate the Ethiopian demands, and settled for a two-month extension for the date to hand the properties over.
-A negotiating team led by the Earl de la Warr arrived 26 September, and over the following months both sides argued until 19 December 1944, when a new Anglo-Ethiopian agreement was signed and Britain agreed to relinquish several advantages they had enjoyed in Ethiopia.
-Specifically Britain would remove her garrisons, except from the Ogaden; open Ethiopia's airfields (heretofore restricted to British traffic) to all Allied aircraft; and give up direct control of the Ethiopian section of the Addis Ababa-Djibouti railroad.
+Only after the Ethiopian government reminded them of the expiry of the agreement 16 August, and that they were looking forward to receiving possession of the railway and administration of the Haud and Reserved Area, did the British respond.
+Initially the British attempted to delay the termination of the agreement, claiming they could not accommodate the Ethiopian demands, and settled for a two-month extension for the date to hand the properties over.
+A negotiating team led by the Earl de la Warr arrived on 26 September 1944, and over the following months both sides argued, until on 19 December a new Anglo-Ethiopian agreement was signed and Britain agreed to relinquish several advantages it had enjoyed in Ethiopia.
+Specifically, Britain would remove her garrisons, except from the Ogaden; open Ethiopia's airfields (heretofore restricted to British traffic) to all Allied aircraft; and give up direct control of the Ethiopian section of the Addis Ababa-Djibouti railroad.
 The new agreement also revoked British precedence over other foreign representatives.
 However, perhaps more important was the usage of the word "ally" in the agreement.
 Not only did this remove any further basis for considering Ethiopia "enemy territory"—as General Mitchell had claimed—but it also prevented the possibility Ethiopia from being denied a seat at the future peace conference, which happened in 1947.